psycho-baller/snipTube/README.md

 - [ ] Use framer motion for animations
 - [x] Add a js backend to get transcript and video details and separate the storage stuff from the backend
 - [ ] You can now export your snips as json
+- [ ] You can use a shortcut to create a snip

 ### Backend